What Do Carpenter Ants Look Like?

 Contrary to a popular misconception, carpenter ants do not eat wood.
 They actually are a lot like other ants in that they eat proteins and sugars.
-Their food sources can range anywhere from dead insects to a discarded burger and spilled lemonade at a backyard barbecue.
+Their food sources can range anywhere from dead insects to a discarded burger or spilled lemonade at a backyard barbecue.

 It’s understandable that people get termites and carpenter ants confused.
 They certainly share some similarities in characteristics and environment, but in actuality, they are quite different.
-Take wood for instance, termites eat wood and carpenter ants build their nests in it.
+Take wood, for instance; termites eat wood and carpenter ants build their nests in it.
 Both activities cause significant damage to the wood and both invaders need to be prevented.
 When looking at an insect and wondering if it’s a termite or a winged carpenter ant here are some ways to determine which it is.

-- Does it have a pinched waist?
+1. Does it have a pinched waist?
 If so, it’s not a termite and most likely it’s a carpenter ant.

 Here are a few common and easy carpenter ant prevention tips that will help keep your Eastern Texas home or business carpenter ant free:

-- Seal or repair all cracks, holes and crevices in the exterior of buildings
+Seal or repair all cracks, holes, and crevices in the exterior of buildings.

-Repair or replace all damaged or missing window and door screens
+Repair or replace all damaged or missing window and door screens.

-- Keep yard and property free from wood debris that can attract carpenter ants
+Keep yard and property free from wood debris that can attract carpenter ants.

-- Be sure that all gutters and water shedding systems are working properly to move all water away from buildings
+Be sure that all gutters and water-shedding systems are working properly to move all water away from buildings.

-Utilize dehumidifiers indoors in any location that may have a tendency to have a high moisture level
+Utilize dehumidifiers indoors in any location that may have a tendency to have a high moisture level.